 Berkeley Haas faculty members are skilled teachers, able to convey complex issues clearly and memorably.
 They appreciate the depth of expertise executive MBA students bring to the program and frequently engage in lively discussion both in and out of the classroom.
 The intense shared experience of field immersions fosters especially meaningful connections between students and faculty.

-Many of our faculty have distinguished themselves through public service, such as Haas Professor Emeritus Janet Yellen, currently serving as Chair of the Federal Reserve, and Professor Laura Tyson, who has served as an advisor to Presidents: Barack Obama and Bill Clinton and leads our Institute for Business & Social Impact.
+Many of our faculty have distinguished themselves through public service, such as Haas Professor Emeritus Janet Yellen, former Chair of the Federal Reserve, and Professor Laura Tyson, who has served as an advisor to Presidents: Barack Obama and Bill Clinton and leads our Institute for Business & Social Impact.

 Berkeley Haas is home to leading research centers and institutes that also serve as hubs for student education and activity, through guest speakers, experiential learning opportunities, fellowships, and case competitions.
 These include the Berkeley Haas Entrepreneurship Program, the Institute for Business & Social Impact, the Fisher Center for Real Estate & Urban Economics, and the Energy Institute at Haas.

 Distinguished Teaching Fellow Maura O’Neill has founded four companies, served as a Chief of Staff in the U.S. Senate and was appointed the first Chief Innovation Officer at the U.S. Agency for International Development by President Obama.
 A serial entrepreneur, O’Neill founded four companies in the fields of electricity efficiency, smart grid and customer info systems and billing, e-commerce, and digital education.

 A top thought leader in strategy, innovation, and entrepreneurship, Professor Toby Stuart has built his career studying networks while tapping his own impressive connections to create the executive MBA program's Entrepreneurship and Innovation Immersion in Silicon Valley.